 Adding it Up

 It’s a really hard game to play in figuring out the actual dollar value of all the data on our computers, but I’ll take myself as an example.
 First lets break down some actual dollar values and then mention the more nebulous items like business information.
-Note: I’m admittedly on the more extreme side due to consuming all my media on my computer, running my business on my computer and gaming.
+Note: I’m admittedly on the more extreme side due to consuming all my media on my computer, running my business on my computer and gaming at this online crypto casino.
 Here’s a look at my 2010 spending:

 - $1000+ Software: Operating System, iWork, CS5, StarCraft II, Omnigraffle, iPhone View, Screenflow, Things, etc.